Course Outline

 Format:

-On Canvas, you will be provided with a range of teaching strategies that can be used to teach reading, writing, and oral language.
+• You will choose a range of teaching strategies (12 in total) to effectively teach reading, writing, and oral language.

 Criteria: